 Most visitors to Paris have come across shop windows filled with pastel-colored, delicate little biscuits that look too beautiful to eat, and displayed artfully on large trays.
 The "macaron"-- from the Italian maccarone for "to smash together"-- should not be confused with the North American macaroon, a close but much heavier cousin flavored with coconut.

-The world-famous French variety is composed of two small, crispy biscuits made of egg whites, almond, sugar and vanilla, pressed together with small amounts of ganache, buttercream or other filling.
+The world-famous French variety is composed of two small, crispy biscuits made of egg whites, almond, sugar, and vanilla pressed together with small amounts of ganache, buttercream, or other fillings.
 Having presumably been invented in Paris during the early 20th century as a spin on earlier, more traditional macaron recipes, this version is now a reigning favorite around the world.
 You can even find the round little cakes at McDonald's in Paris now, but if you prefer (rightfully so) to head to the best purveyors the city has to offer, read further.

 01 of 03

 With their unmistakeable pastel green boxes and signature pink ribbons, Ladurée has achieved a coup in marketing that has made them nearly as famous for their packaging-- Sophia Coppola was inspired by their hues for the set design of her film Marie-Antoinette-- as for their much-lauded macarons.
 With several locations in Paris, including a flagship bakery and tearoom situated on the posh Champs-Elysees,